Roshanjnikam/Zara_sales-Analysis-/README.md

 Focusing on inventory optimization, improved marketing strategies for low-performing categories, and reinforcing strong-selling collections can further boost sales performance.

 ### Recommendations
-#### 1. Restock High-Performing Items
-Maintain stock levels for jackets and overshirts to avoid missed revenue opportunities.
+#### 1. Restock High-Performing Items <br> Maintain stock levels for jackets and overshirts to avoid missed revenue opportunities.
-#### 2. Improve Marketing for Low-Selling Categories
-Run targeted campaigns for sweaters, denim, and tuxedo categories.
+#### 2. Improve Marketing for Low-Selling Categories <br> Run targeted campaigns for sweaters, denim, and tuxedo categories.
-#### 3. Reassess High-Price Strategy
-Items above $300 show poor sales—discounts or bundling may help.
+#### 3. Reassess High-Price Strategy <br> Items above $300 show poor sales—discounts or bundling may help.
-#### 4. Expand Men’s Collection
-Since men contribute 86% of sales, investing in new designs and collections can increase profit.
+#### 4. Expand Men’s Collection <br> Since men contribute 86% of sales, investing in new designs and collections can increase profit.
-#### 5. Enhance Store Layout
-Keep best-selling items in aisle and end-cap sections for maximum visibility.
+#### 5. Enhance Store Layout <br> Keep best-selling items in aisle and end-cap sections for maximum visibility.

 ### Dashboard overview